MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-selector.md

 :::image type="content" source="media/Repair selector/Repair_Suggestion_3.png" alt-text="Repair selector suggestion.":::

-The user may accept by clicking on the OK option and replace the selector to be repaired with the newly generated selector:
+The user may accept by clicking on the OK option and replace the selector to be repaired with the newly generated selector

 :::image type="content" source="media/Repair selector/Repair_ReplaceRepaired_4.png" alt-text="Repair selector Replace the repaired.":::